-Proposed a cooperative sensor self-registration algorithm for distributed fusion networks.
-This algorithm allows the platforms to locate themselves in Global Positioning System (GPS) denying environments, based on detections collected from non-cooperative targets and without transmitting these measurements in the network to other sensor platforms.
+We developed the concept of separable likelihoods for distributed estimation of unknown parameters in state space models.
+Using this framework, we proposed a cooperative sensor self-registration algorithm for distributed fusion networks.
+Using this algorithm, the platforms can locate themselves in GPS denying environments, based on detections they collect from non-cooperative targets and without transmitting these measurements in the network to other sensor platforms [P21, P19, P25].

-Developed an online algorithm for simultaneous localisation and tracking in clusters of sensors (e.g., clusters of bearings only sensors) in GPS denying environments.
+We developed an online algorithm for simultaneous localisation and tracking in clusters of sensors (e.g., clusters of bearings only sensors) in GPS denying environments.
 This algorithm is for centralised processing at the cluster head and features scalability with the number of sensors.
-It is also capable of accounting for additional location information provided by received signal strength measurements at the receiver front-end of the fusion centre.
+It is also capable of accounting for additional location information provided by received signal strength measurements at the receiver front-end of the fusion centre [P22].

-In collaboration with WP5, we advanced Probability Hypothesis Density (PHD) Filters and Cardinalized Probability Hypothesis Density (CPHD) filtering algorithms which are capable of computing the level of confidence for the estimates of number of targets in arbitrarily selected regions.
-This quantity has the potential to enable regional information-based decision making in sensor network management.
+In collaboration with Edinburgh Consortium WP5, we developed PHD and CPHD filtering algorithms that are capable of computing the level of confidence for the estimates of number of targets in arbitrarily selected regions.
+This quantity has the potential to enable regional information-based decision making in sensor network management [P20].